Financial Aid

 Satisfactory Academic Progress Policy (SAP) for Financial Aid

-Federal and state regulations require financial aid recipients to maintain Satisfactory Academic Progress (SAP) towards a recognized degree or certificate.
-SAP applies to all students (undergraduate and graduate) who receive most types of federal, state, and institutional financial aid administered by the university.
-SAP requirements are listed on the SFAS website
+Federal and state regulations mandate that students receiving financial aid must maintain Satisfactory Academic Progress (SAP) toward a recognized degree or certificate.
+This requirement applies to all undergraduate and graduate students who receive most types of federal, state, and institutional financial aid the university administers.
+The SFAS website lists all the necessary SAP requirements.

 Withdrawal Policy